 How to Manage and Retain Creative Thinkers in the Nation’s Capital

 Employers want to hire creative people – or think they do – but they often don’t know how to manage them.
-You bring people on board because they’re rule breakers, outside-the-box thinkers – then you get frustrated when they break the rules or seem a little weird.
+You bring people on board because they’re rule breakers, outside-the-box thinkers.
+Then, however, they frustrate you for the very same reasons.
 When it comes to filling marketing communications jobs in DC, creative thinking is an absolute must-have.
 People who are curious and unafraid of risk are essential to your successful marketing team.
 It’s up to you to learn how to manage creative people to get the best from them by keeping them challenged and engaged.

 Understand What Motivates Them

 Creative people tend to be intrinsically motivated.
 The leaderboard that keeps your sales team pumped up will garner only death glares from your creatives.
 You’ll get better results if you provide them with an end goal and let them find their process for achieving it.

 Truly creative people cannot thrive in rigid environments with too many rules, systems and processes.
 Employers who hope to nurture creative thinking should bend a little in areas where they can afford to.
 For example, if no customers visit the building, a relaxed dress code is appropriate or let them work from home when big clients are due to arrive.

 With cloud-based project management system in place, some form of schedule flexibility is possible when goals and expectations are clear.
 Commit to building a culture that inspires people to work autonomously and promotes collaboration, innovation and creativity.